zanaptak/IdGenerator/README.md

 ### Notes

 * Time precision is subject to the system clock resolution of the target environment.
 The extra bits for a more precise timestamp will be wasted if the system clock does not update at that resolution.
 * The precision options do not affect the initial bits of the timestamp.
-The same first 32 bits of the timestamp are used regardless of precison, so the first 6 characters (30 encoded bits) of an id will be consistent under any precision option.
+The same first 32 bits of the timestamp are used regardless of precision, so the first 6 characters (30 encoded bits) of an id will be consistent under any precision option.
-* In Fable, dates are subject to the 1 ms JavaScript date resolution rather than 100 ns tick resolution of .NET.
+* In Fable, timestamps are subject to the 1 ms date resolution of JavaScript rather than the 100 ns tick resolution of .NET.
 Therefore, in Fable:
-  * The Microsecond precision option is not supported; Millisecond will be used instead.
+  * The Microsecond precision option has reduced effectiveness since multiple 13 us intervals can resolve to the same 1 ms timestamp.
   * Extracting dates from ids will not produce an exact result since conversion to milliseconds will discard up to 9999 ticks of the encoded value.
-Alternatively, the exact tick value can be extracted accurately with `ExtractTicks`, for parity with .NET (but will still lose the extra tick precision if subsequently converted to a date in Fable).
+The exact tick value can be extracted accurately with `ExtractTicks`, but will still lose the extra tick precision if subsequently converted to a date in Fable.

 ## Usage